EnvironmentalWebApplication/RShinyApp/documentation/changingDataset.md

 4. **Check for data consistency**
    - After updating the dataset and column names, run the app to ensure that the data is properly loaded and no errors occur due to mismatched column names or data formats.
    - Verify that the new dataset is providing the expected outputs in the app's user interface and functions.
-   - Make sure the actual contents of columns are the same
+   - **Make sure the actual contents of columns are the same**, capitalization matters